 If you have materials that may be appropriate for the library's collection or you would like to financially support the collection, please see our Gifts & Donations Policy.

 In addition to all donors, thanks especially to Dr. Ann Hertzler, Professor Emerita (Food and Nutrition Extension Specialist); and Sharon Kast, Human Nutrition; and Ginger Young, College Librarian; who were responsible for the initial Peacock and Harper collections coming to the library in 1999.
-Since then, many people have helped the collection grow, including Caryl Gray, College Librarian Emerita; Sandy Bosworth, retired Manager, Green Garden Café; College of Human Resources and Education, Gail McMillan, Director, Digital Library and Archives; Joyce Nester, Special Collections; Daryl Robinson, Cataloging.
+Since then, many people have helped the collection grow, including Caryl Gray, College Librarian Emerita; Sandy Bosworth, retired Manager, Green Garden Café; College of Human Resources and Education, Gail McMillan, Director, Digital Library and Archives; Joyce Nester, Special Collections and University Archives; Daryl Robinson, Cataloging.

 Peacock-Harper Culinary Friends Advisory Committee